EECSLAPUTA/hello-world/README.md

 # hello-world
-my fisrt aempt，using a time-honored project that sounds gshiod！！！
+my fisrt attempt，using a time-honored project that sounds good！！！